MichaelRinglein/PizzaConfigurator/README.md

 ## State Management

-I thought about using either Bloc, Inherited Widget or flutter redux for the state management.
+~I thought about using either Bloc, Inherited Widget or flutter redux for the state management.~

-But since the Firebase is anyway needed later for Authentification, I use Firebase (Firestore) for state management in this app.
+~But since the Firebase is anyway needed later for Authentification, I use Firebase (Firestore) for state management in this app. ~

+Using `Firebase` and it snapshots as state management solution did work in general for simple single strings and lists.
+But I quickly reached the limitations of feasability due to the not-unified and nested lists/maps in this app (especially with the toppings for the pizza).
+Thus I decided to go for the `Provider` to manage the state instead, as I already did in other apps.

 ## Packages Used (all with Null safety)

+- provider
+- intl
 - flutter_launcher_icons

 ## Live Demos